 Our lawsuit seeks an injunction to stop Intuit from engaging in the alleged deceptive business practices, as well as refunds for anyone in California who was a victim of the alleged practices and who, despite being eligible for the Free File program, unnecessarily paid money to Intuit for tax preparation and filing services at any time since May 2015.

-If you believe that this describes you, and you are interested in sharing your experience with the City Attorney's Office, please fill out a consumer complaint form, e-mail email@example.com, or call our dedicated consumer hotline at 213-473-7741.
+If you believe that this describes you, and you are interested in sharing your experience with the City Attorney's Office, please e-mail email@example.com with your name, phone number, the best time to reach you, and a brief description of your experience.
+You can also call our dedicated consumer hotline at 833-975-2555.

 Am I affected by this lawsuit?
 How do I participate in this lawsuit?